 Economic growth in Thailand will likely contract in 2020, which is among the sharpest projected declines in the East Asia and Pacific region, due to a reduction in external demand affecting trade and tourism, supply chain disruptions, and weakening domestic consumption.
 The COVID-19 outbreak will likely lead to severe job losses, particularly in tourism, due to transmission control and social distancing measures.
 The impact on household welfare is also likely to be severe.
 The number of economically insecure, i.e., those living below $5.5 per day, is projected to double from 4.7 million in Q1 2020 to an estimated 9.7 million in Q2 2020, before recovering slightly to 7.8 million in Q3 2020.

-In 2020 CEED together with Vitol Foundation and the local partner TVA launches the first CEED programme in Thailand that aims to support Women Enterpreneurs in the country.
+In 2020, CEED together with Vitol Foundation launched the first CEED program in Thailand that aims to support Women Entrepreneurs in the country.

 As of 15th of November 2020 Women Entrepreneurs from Thailand can apply to a newly established CEED program in Thailand.
 The program aims to recruit 30 entrepreneurs within 2 co-horts.
 First co-hort will start with the Orientation meeting on 18th of December.